CybercentreCanada/assemblyline4_docs/docs/user_manual/user_walkthrough.md

 ## Alerts

-The Alerts section in Assemblyline is dedicated to managing alerts generated when submissions meet certain criteria, often exceeding a score threshold.
-These alerts can be assigned, triaged, and resolved by analysts.
+An alert in Assemblyline is a notification generated when a submission meets certain criteria, often exceeding a predefined score threshold.
+Alerts are created based on post-process actions that define what justifies an alert.
+They can be managed, assigned, triaged, and resolved by analysts.
+Alerts contain specific information such as import tags, heuristic triggers, MITRE ATT&CK matrix categories, submission metadata, file information (hashes, size, type, name), and alert-specific details like timestamps, verdicts, owner, labels, priority, and status.
+The alerting process involves components like the Dispatcher, Alerter, and Workflow, which work together to evaluate rules, create alert messages, transform submissions into alerts, and apply user-defined workflows for categorization and prioritization.

+To generate alerts for your submissions, navigate to the avatar in the upper right corner, select the gear icon labelled "Settings", and under "Submission Options" click the "Generate alert" button.

 ### Alerts Overview